-Scope note: An abstract notion or idea.
-[FRBRER] Includes fields of knowledge, disciplines, schools of thought, etc. Includes philosophies, religions, political ideologies, etc. Includes theories, processes, techniques, practices, etc. [Definition from the FRAD draft model, unchanged]
+An abstract notion or idea.
+[FRBR{ER}] Includes fields of knowledge, disciplines, schools of Scope note:

+thought (philosophies, religions, political ideologies, etc.), etc. Includes theories, processes, techniques, practices, etc. [Definition from the FRAD model, unchanged]

 This class comprises non-material products of our minds and other human produced data that have become objects of a discourse about their identity, circumstances of creation or historical implication.
 The production of such information may have been supported by the use of technical devices such as cameras or computers.